courselabs/kubernetes/labs/persistentvolumes/README.md

 > The container sees the same filesystem structure, but now the /tmp folder is mounted from the EmptyDir volume

-📋 Stop the Nginx process and the Pod will restart, but this time the data in the `/tmp` folder is available to the new container.
+📋 Stop the Nginx process and the Pod will restart.
+Check the `tmp` folder in the new container to see if the old data is still available.

 <details>
   <summary>Not sure how?</summary>